 - 1. Rider stands up to exit the bus only after it has come to a complete stop. - 2.
 Rider will not open the emergency exit door and roof hatch or touch the exit door handle except when instructed during an emergency. - 3.
 Rider will not lower bus windows.
 Arms and feet must stay inside the bus. - 4.
-Rider will immediately take a seat when boarded and remain seated at all times. - 5.
-Rider will use a seat belt at all times on the school bus. - 6.
-Rider will not lay down on the seat. - 7.
+Rider will immediately take a seat when boarded and remain seated at all times.

+- 5. Rider will use a seat belt at all times on the school bus. - 6.
 Rider will not turn around to talk to the person behind them.
-Rider may turn to the side and talk to their neighbor. - 8.
-Rider will keep feet, book bag, lunch box, and other items out of the aisle. - 9.
-Rider must keep their belongings tidy and clean up after themselves if a mess is made. - 10.
-Rider will keep their hands to themselves and keep their feet on the floor at all times. - 11.
-Rider will not pass materials to someone else. - 12.
-Rider may eat a snack only with the permission of the driver or bus monitor. - 13.
-Rider will not throw objects inside the bus or from the window. - 14.
-Rider will refrain from fighting, kicking, spitting, and other altercations. - 15.
-Rider will not make unnecessary noises that may distract the driver. - 16.
-Rider will not touch the driver or bus monitor in any manner at any time. - 17.
-Rider will obey the driver and bus monitor at all times. - 18.
-Rider will refrain from using profanity and other disruptive behavior. - 19.
-Rider will not bring restricted items aboard the school bus (e.g., firearms, firecrackers, matches, lighter, sexual materials). - 20.
-Riders shall refrain from conversations, expressions of, and inappropriate behavior of a sexual nature.
+Rider may turn to the side and talk to their neighbor. - 7.
+Rider will keep feet, book bag, lunch box, and other items out of the aisle. - 8.
+Rider must keep their belongings tidy and clean up after themselves if a mess is made. - 9.
+Rider will keep their hands to themselves and keep their feet on the floor at all times. - 10.
+Rider may eat a snack only with the permission of the driver or bus monitor. - 11.
+Rider will not throw objects inside the bus or from the window. - 12.
+Rider will refrain from fighting, kicking, spitting, and other altercations. - 13.
+Rider will not make unnecessary noises that may distract the driver. - 14.
+Rider will not touch the driver or bus monitor in any manner at any time. - 15.
+Rider will obey the driver and bus monitor at all times. - 16.
+Rider will refrain from using profanity and other disruptive behavior. - 17.
+Rider will not bring restricted items aboard the school bus (e.g., firearms, firecrackers, matches, lighter, sexual materials). - 18.
+Rider will refrain from recording videos on their phones or social media platforms. - 19.
+Rider is not permitted to use social media platforms while on the bus. - 20.
+Rider shall refrain from conversations, expressions of, and inappropriate behavior of a sexual nature.